AAlab1819/ProjectTeam01-B/README.md

 **TIME COMPLEXITY   : O(N^2) where N = |s|** | **MEMORY ALLOCATION : 0 (Insignificantly small)**

+## DYNAMIC PROGRAMMING
+Dynamic Programming is breaking down an optimization problem into simple sub-problems, and storing the solution to each sub-problem so that each sub-problem is only solved once.
+In order solve this problem by using DP, we use memoization which ensures that a method doesn't run for the same inputs more than once by keeping a record of the results for the given inputs.

+Memoization is used by using `bool solve (int pos, int nopen)` and then `temp` to store the calculation.
+So, the `bool solve` function is to finds out if a certain substring can be a valid sequence of brackets.

         const char open='(',close=')';
         string str;